gaijin213/Open-source-transition/From Windows 2 Linux.md

 # From Windows 2 Linux

-Before I tell my story, a quick no-nonsense truth:
+Before I dive into my journey, here’s the no-nonsense truth from my experience:

-- Windows and Linux are not magic different universes — they are both operating systems.
-Both boot your hardware, run your programs, manage files, and give you a desktop or a terminal to interact with.
-They just take different roads to get to the same place.
-One uses different defaults, different tools, and different assumptions about control and freedom.
+- Windows and Linux aren’t magic different worlds — they are both just operating systems.
+They boot your hardware, run your programs, manage files, and give you a desktop or terminal to interact with.
+The difference is in **how they get you there**.
+Windows likes to make some decisions for you, Linux often gives you the wheel.

-So what's a "distro" then?
+So what's a "distro"?

-- A distro (short for distribution) is a packaged version of Linux: the kernel, a set of system tools, desktop environments, app repositories, and a package manager — all bundled together with defaults and documentation.
-Think of distros like different flavours of coffee: same basic bean (the Linux kernel), different roast, different equipment, and a different barista's touch.
+- A distro (short for distribution) is basically a **ready-to-go package of Linux**: the kernel, system tools, a desktop environment, app repositories, and a package manager.
+Think of it like coffee: same basic bean (the Linux kernel), but different roast, equipment, and barista.
+Each distro tastes a little different, some are strong, some are sweet, some require effort to make — but all get you caffeinated in the end.

 ---

 ## My story

-I first actually tried Linux in 2008.
-I’d heard about it for years but never dared to try — until I requested a free Ubuntu CD to try it out.
-I installed Ubuntu, poked around, loved the idea… but back then the ecosystem still felt thin: some apps were missing, and the system could be unstable for my needs.
-I went back to Windows (and sometimes Mac) while keeping Linux in the back of my head.
+I first touched Linux back in **2008**.
+I had been curious for years but was intimidated — until I requested a free Ubuntu CD just to play with it.
+I installed it, poked around, loved the idea… but honestly, back then it felt a bit rough.
+Apps were missing, updates were sometimes buggy, and I needed stability for my work.
+So, I went back to Windows (and occasionally Mac), but Linux stuck in my mind.

-At the end of 2010 / start of 2011 I got hooked again through BackTrack (later Kali Linux) — the penetration-testing spins based on Debian/Ubuntu.
-Those distros pulled me deeper into the community and into doing things from the terminal.
+By **2010–2011**, I got pulled back in through **BackTrack** (later Kali Linux).
+This was my “deep end of the pool” moment.
+I learned to love the terminal, scripts, and the sense of control Linux gave me.
+It wasn’t just an OS anymore — it was a playground for learning.

-By 2013 I moved fully to Ubuntu.
-It felt stable, the package repos were great, and I realised I could actually live in Linux day-to-day.
-Since then, Windows became a backup for niche tasks: a few phone-flashing tools and the occasional 90s game that only runs on Windows.
+By **2013**, I made the full leap to Ubuntu.
+Finally, I could do my daily work entirely in Linux.
+Windows became my backup for rare edge cases: a legacy game here, a phone-flashing tool there.

-After 2014 I bounced mostly between Linux Mint and Ubuntu, tried Fedora occasionally, and spent years on Mint and Debian.
-Then, in 2022, I wanted to push myself further: I installed Arch from the terminal.
-It was complex, rewarding, and borderline glorious — completing that install felt like an achievement.
-I stayed on Arch and never looked back.
-Yes, it's not the easiest distro when things break, but I love the challenge and control.
+Between **2014 and 2022**, I bounced between Mint, Debian, and Fedora, always looking for something smoother, faster, or more customizable.
+Finally, in **2022**, I took on **Arch Linux**.
+The installation alone felt like an achievement.
+Complex?
+Yes.
+Frustrating?
+Sometimes.
+Rewarding?
+Absolutely.
+And I’ve never looked back.

 ---

 ## TL;DR — Why this matters

+Here’s the personal summary from my experience:

-- [Last Good Windows](#last-good-windows) — Windows 7 was stable; modern versions often feel heavier and more restrictive.
+- [Last Good Windows](#last-good-windows) — Windows 7 was the sweet spot; after that, things started feeling heavy and unstable.
-- [Choosing a Version of Linux](#choosing-a-version-of-linux) — Distros are curated Linux packages; pick one that suits your comfort level and goals.
+- [Choosing a Version of Linux](#choosing-a-version-of-linux) — Pick a distro that suits your personality and patience.
+Mint is gentle, Arch is a challenge.
-- [What Are the Differences?](#what-are-the-differences) — Core functions are the same, but Linux has different file systems, terminal workflows, and software models.
+- [What Are the Differences?](#what-are-the-differences) — Linux can do everything Windows does, but with different paths, tools, and ways to interact.
-- [Which Desktop Environment?](#which-desktop-environment) — The GUI layer affects your workflow; Cinnamon, Gnome, and XFCE are popular.
+- [Which Desktop Environment?](#which-desktop-environment) — The desktop matters — it’s your visual workspace.
-- [What About My Windows Apps?](#what-about-my-windows-apps) — Most apps exist cross-platform or have free/open-source equivalents.
+- [What About My Windows Apps?](#what-about-my-windows-apps) — Most apps exist cross-platform, others can be replaced with excellent free/open-source alternatives.

 ---